GoogleCloudPlatform/cloudml-samples/xgboost/iris/README.md

 ### Tuning Hyperparameters on Cloud ML Engine
 You're also able to do hyperparameter tuning with xgboost on Cloud ML Engine.
 The python package [cloudml-hypertune](https://pypi.org/project/cloudml-hypertune/) is used to help you report hyperparameter tuning objective metrics when running on Cloud ML Engine. cloudml-hypertune can work with any ML framework.

-You're also able to do hyperparameter tuning with Scikit-Learn on Cloud ML Engine.
-We introduce a new python package [cloudml-hypertune](https://pypi.org/project/cloudml-hypertune/) to help you report hyperparameter tuning objective metrics when running on Cloud ML Engine.
-It can work with any ML framework.

 In this sample, `kernel`(kernel type) and `c`(penalty parameter) are the two hyperparameters we hope to tune for the model.
 Here is the .yaml file for the hyperparameter tuning configuration.
 ```
 # hyperparam.yaml